PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

 | Kittykatgit Extensions (0.9) | https://kittycatgit.github.io/kitty-extensions-0.9/ | https://github.com/kittycatgit/kitty-extensions-0.9 |
 | Sinon's Extensions (0.9) | https://catta1997.github.io/Sinon-Paperback-Extensions/0.9/stable/ | https://github.com/Catta1997/Sinon-Paperback-Extensions |
 | The Vodraz's Extensions (0.9) | https://thevodraz.github.io/paperback-extensions/ | https://github.com/TheVodraz/paperback-extensions |

+*(You can not download 0.9 sources to the 0.8 version of the app, if you got your app on the appstore - you're on 0.8.
+0.9 access **for now** is granted through patreon, testflight, or boosting the paperback server.
+A public app store release is planned)*

 # Paperback 0.8 Compatible Extension Repos
 ### Manga/Manhwa/Manhua